tusharv01/SoC-15-Projects/CONTRIBUTING.md

 # Contributing to SOC-15-PROJETS

 Thank you for your interest in contributing to this repository!
-We welcome contributions from everyone, whether it's for adding new projects, collaborating, adding to the learning resources or reporting issues.
+We welcome contributions from all SOC Bootcamp Members, whether it's for adding new projects, collaborating, adding to the learning resources or reporting issues.
 Here's how you can get involved:

 ## How to Contribute